tcoats/tumu-host/README.md

 - [x] Support for outgoing websocket connections
 - [ ] Queues
 - [ ] Immediate mode?
-- [ ] Empty files need to be valid!
+- [ ] Code errors need to be returned

 # Fixes
 - [ ] Support for websocket open event (currently a race condition)